 Non-residents, who shortcut through residential streets to avoid traffic or to shave off a few seconds compared to another route, compound local speeding issues.
 You can bet that someone who is in such a hurry isn’t paying attention to your local speed limits.

-Distracted driving has surpassed speeding and drunk driving as the top cause of motor vehicle accidents.
+Compounding the issue, distracted driving has now surpassed speeding and drunk driving as the top cause of motor vehicle accidents.
 It is a growing epidemic, impacting the safety of residential streets.
-As drivers leave or return home on streets with slower speed limits, they commonly feel “safe enough” to check a text, type in Google Map instructions or select their road trip music playlist.
+As drivers leave and return home on streets with slower speed limits, they may feel “safe enough” to check a text, look up Google Map directions or select a music playlist.
 Unfortunately, it only takes a second or two with eyes off the road to miss stopping at a crosswalk or not see a dog running into the street.

 The consequences are deadly.
 Distracted driving is now responsible for 25% of crash fatalities.
 Have new, teen drivers in your community?
 The issue is worst with this age group.
 Distracted driving is responsible for a whopping 58% of teen driver accidents!